-trusted DNSKEY keys for DLV (DNSSEC Lookaside Validation).
-Both DS and for entries can be used in the file, in the same format as configured, trust-anchor-file: statements.
-Only one DLV can be more would be slow.
-The DLV configured is used as a root trusted .
-DLV, this means that it is a lookaside for the root.
-Default is "", or no dlv anchor file.
-DLV is going to be decommissione d.
-Please do not use it any more. dlv-an chor: <"Resource Record"> Much like trust-anchor, this is a DLV anchor with the DS or do DNSKEY inline.
+dlv-anchor-file: <filename> This option was used during early days DNSSEC deployment when no parent-side DS record registrations were easily available.
+Nowadays, it is best to have DS records registered with the parent zone (many top level zones are signed).
+File with trusted keys for DLV (DNSSEC Lookaside Validation).
+Both DS and DNSKEY entries can be used in the file, in the same format as for trust-anchor-file: statements.
+Only one DLV can be configured, more would be slow.
+The DLV configured is used as a root trusted DLV, this means that it is a lookaside for the root.
+Default is or no dlv anchor file.
 DLV is going to be decommissioned.

+Please do not use it any more.

-Please not use it any more. -insecure: <domain name=""> Sets domain name to be insecure, DNSSEC chain of trust</domain> is ignored towards the domain name.
-So a trust anchor above the . domain name can not make the domain secure with a DS record, such a DS record is then ignored.
-Also keys from DLV are ignored for the domain.
+dlv-anchor: <"Resource Record"> DS Much like trust-anchor, this is a DLV anchor with the or DLV is going to be decommissioned.
+Please DNSKEY inline. do not use it any more. domain-insecure: <domain name> Sets domain name to be insecure, DNSSEC chain of trust is towards the domain name.
+So a trust anchor above the domain name can not make the domain secure with a DS record, then ignored.
+Also keys from DLV such a DS record is are ignored for the domain.
 Can be given multiple times to specify multiple domains that are treated as if unsigned.
-If you set trust anchors for the domain they override this setting (and the domain is secured). for This can be useful if you want to make sure a trust anchor external lookups does not affect an (unsigned) internal domain.
-A DS record externally can create validation failures for that internal domain. val-ov rerride-date: <rrsig-style date="" spec=""> Default is "" or "0", which disables this debugging feature.</rrsig-style> enabled by giving a RRSIG style date, that date is used for verifying RRSIG inception and expiration dates, instead of the current date.
+If you set trust anchors for the domain they override this setting (and the domain is secured). be useful if you want to make sure a trust anchor This can for external lookups does not affect an (unsigned) internal domain. record externally can create validation failures for that internal domain. val-override-date: <rrsig-style date spec> Default is "" or "0", which disables this debugging feature. Ιf enabled by giving a RRSIG style date, that date is used for verifying RRSIG inception and expiration dates, instead of the current date.
 Do not set this unless you are debugging signature inception and expiration.
-The value -1 ignores the date altogether, useful for some special applications.
+The value -1 ignores the date altogether, useful for some special applications. val-sig-skew-min: <seconds> Minimum number of seconds of clock skew to apply to validated signatures.
+A value of 10% of the signature lifetime (expirainception) is used, capped by this setting.
+Default log.